Hands-On: Segmenting Individual Signs from Continuous Sequences: RELATED WORK

 Sign segmentation is the task of identifying the temporal boundaries of signs—where a sign begins and ends—within continuous sign language videos.
 Its difficulty lies in the ambiguity of defining precise boundaries and the labor-intensive nature of annotating frame-level data, resulting in limited datasets.
 Additionally, unlike spoken language, sign languages are further complicated by the simultaneous use of hand configuration, movement, location, and facial expressions \cite{Zeshan2002TowardsAN}.
 Despite these difficulties, significant progress has been made in sign segmentation and related tasks such as sign sequence alignment and sign localization.

 Early works in sign segmentation addressed the lack of boundary annotations by aligning sign sequences to weak labels, such as TV subtitles \cite{5206523,5206647} or speech recognition sequences \cite{5457527}.
 These approaches relied on traditional algorithms, such as distance metrics \cite{5206523} and mining techniques \cite{5206647}.
-The utilization of Hidden Markov Models (HMM) in \cite{5457527} marked a significant step forward, as it was one of the first studies to formally define the task as sign segmentation, laying the groundwork for future research.
-Building on these initial methods, more advanced machine learning techniques were introduced.
-For instance, a random forest classifier \cite{Farag2019LearningMD} was applied to segment sign boundaries in a small-scale Japanese sign language dataset \cite{brock-nakadai-2018-deep}.
-This method utilized geometric features, such as angles and distances from 3D skeleton motion to perform binary frame-level classification, distinguishing between signing and non-signing frames.
+The utilization of Hidden Markov Models (HMM) in \cite{5457527} marked a significant step forward, as it formally defined the task as sign segmentation, and laid the groundwork for future research.
+Following this, more advanced machine learning techniques were then explored.
+For instance, a random forest classifier \cite{Farag2019LearningMD} was used to segment sign boundaries in a small-scale Japanese sign language dataset \cite{brock-nakadai-2018-deep}.

 Subsequent advancements then leveraged deep learning techniques.
 An Inflated 3D ConvNet (I3D) \cite{8099985} with a Multi-Stage Temporal Convolutional Network (MS-TCN) \cite{8953830} was introduced in \cite{9413817} and able to achieve superior performance on the BSLCorpus \cite{Schembri2014BritishSL} and the unreleased BSL-1k dataset.
 Further advancements were then made in \cite{renz2021signsegmentationchangepointmodulatedpseudolabelling}, which proposed a changepoint-modulated pseudo-labeling algorithm to address source-free domain adaptation for sign segmentation.
 In parallel, Bull et al. \cite{9710309} enhanced I3D embeddings by integrating them with BERT \cite{devlin-etal-2019-bert} embeddings within a transformer-based architecture to perform subtitle segmentation and alignment in sign language videos.